Brokeshire-Hathaway/telegram-bot/README.md

   charge in the account.

 Lastly, create a test bot by writing to [BotFather](https://t.me/BotFather) and get a token with the username you choose for the test bot.
+When creating the bot, make sure to disable privacy mode to have seemless experience with group chats.

 Then create the `.env` file in the root of the directory as such: